organized-puns/gg.parse/c_sharp/readme.md

   or var (_, _, _, table) = SetupTokenizeParseCompile("rule1 100= .;#rule2 200 = .; *rule_three -1 = .;"); <- '*' should be a '~'

 - keywords should end with whitespace | non_keyword_char
-- add full/short names versions for "not /!" "any /." "optional /?" "zero_or_more /*", "one_or_more /+", "ignore, drop? /~", "transitive /#"
-- add full/short names versions for "or /|"
-- add alternative for "= / :"
-- replace any with _, disallow identifier to start with '_' ?
 - (Bug) add guard against infinite loop with zero or more (and other cases)

 - add optional namespaces to avoid grammar / token name clash